aswathm786/mini-ecom/docs/native_install.md

 npm run preview  # Or serve with nginx/apache
 ```

-The frontend will run on http://localhost:5173 (Vite default) or http://localhost:3000
+The frontend will run on http://localhost:5173 (Vite default port)

 ---